ChaseTheCoder/googleBooks/README.md

 # Command Line Google Book Search

-Command line application using JavaScript that uses Google Book API to search for books and construct a reading list of your favorites.
+Command line application using JavaScript and Node.js that uses Google Book API to search for books and locally save a reading list of your favorites.

-## Installation
+## Installation and Use

 Clone and run npm install to locally run and save reading list.